 - It will probably be necessary to edit timestamps to break up some of the longer subtitles after the first QuickTime video is exported.
 To do this, open the exported movie, locate the subtitles that are too long, and go back and insert new timestamps within the InqScribe text box.
 To make this a little easier, you can click on any timestamp within the InqScribe text box and the associated QuickTime movie will go to that exact time within InqScribe.
 You can then insert your cursor at the part of the sentence you want to insert a new timestamp and use your shortcut to insert a timestamp when the video reaches the matching point.

-Exporting a transcript for translation
+Exporting a transcript

 - To make a transcript for eventual translation, export the InqScribe text by going to File > Export > Tab delimited-text.